 To make your own simple syrup you will want to combine equal parts sugar and water.
 We'd recommend about 1 cup sugar to every 1 cup water.
 Simply heat the water until boiling, then remove from the heat and stir in the sugar until dissolved.
 That's it!

 If making a sugar free version, we'd recommend using allulose in place of regular sugar.
 It's really tasty and it won't crystallize when refrigerated.
 You will need 1 and ⅓ cup to replace every 1 cup of sugar in regular simple syrup.

 Here's More Seasonal Cocktail Recipes You Will Love:

 - Apple Cinnamon Whiskey Sour

 - 1 bottle red wine of choice

 - Allow the mixture to chill in the fridge for a few hours before serving to infuse the fruit.
-Before serving, you can garnish with cinnamon sticks and star anise to make it extra beautiful!
+Before serving, you can garnish with more fresh fruit and dried spices if desired.

-A few days before making the bourbon sangria, we recommend making your Apple Cinnamon infused whiskey.
+A few days before making the bourbon sangria, you can make your Apple Cinnamon infused whiskey.
 You can simply add 4 cinnamon sticks and 1 cut up apple to a mason jar and cover it with 16 oz whiskey of choice, and let it infuse for at least 3-4 days.
 Strain before use and discard the fruit and cinnamon sticks.